thauanaformiga/thauanaformiga/README.md

   👋 Hi, I’m @thauanaformiga!
-  I'm a beginner in the development world, I'm here to post my studies and learn a lot more.
+  I'm a beginner in the development world, and I'm here to post my studies and learn a lot more.

-  👀 I’m interested in FrontEnd and BackEnd Development These are my career goals.
+  👀 I’m interested in FrontEnd and BackEnd Development, and these are my career goals.

   🌱 I’m currently learning about HTML, CSS, Javascript, NodeJS and React Native.